AnnaZaragoza/06-ToAddList/README.md

 ![Alt Text](https://github.com/AnnaZaragoza/06-ToAddList/blob/95aa09bd5e234637b9bdbf6fdd4df3871e68e231/readmeImage.jpg)

 # Description:
 Simple site that add a name and a number in a list.
-It also alert if the input is not correct (working in this part still)
+It also alert if the input is not correct (currently working on this part still)

 # What was practiced:
 * Creation of components